 A few weeks ago, I lost my beloved iPod, Cecilia.
 Let us mourn her with a moment of silence.

 I rely heavily on having a separate mp3 player for dance music.
 I don't want to put it on my phone for various reasons I won't bore you with.
-So another beloved, my best friend Cristina, sent me an iPod that she doesn't use anymore.
+A friend gave me her old iPod, which I am very grateful for.
 She is hot pink (!), fantastic, and we've named her Kateri.

 Saturday evening, after the dancing frivolity was done, all four of us attended a vigil Mass together.
 Often, it's just me and the kids, so it's extra special when Mike comes with us.
 The church was warm from the heat, but it mattered not.
 The Mass was lovely.
 We are soldiering happily on during summer Ordinary Time.